Kalamojo/PKM_System/Documents/Essays/SPAR Applications.md

 ## How have you engaged with the field of AI safety so far? *

-I took a Data Mining and Machine Learning Techniques course, and it was here that I was introduced to Robert Geiro's paper on CNNs failing on image styles.
+I took a Data Mining and Machine Learning Techniques course, and it was here that I was introduced to Robert Geiros' paper on CNNs failing on image styles.
 This got me really interested.